axeII/axeII/README.md

 ### Hello there 👋

 and welcome to my space.
-My mission here on github is to become better DevOps engineer while using well known tools and solutions while being open and share it with the comunnity.
-I guess that the goal is to automate stuff as much as possible 🤖.
-I also write blog where I share my ideas, solutions and stories about my work.
-Feel free to checkout some post there might be usefull you.
+My goal here on github is to become better DevOps engineer and SecOps.
+Github is great place for the tools and learning material one needs.
+And since what you get from comunnity one should also share - I write blog where write stuff about DevOps and cyber security.

 See you around :octocat: